 '''

 Sample configuration for SDR read-only IGate.

 We might not have an audio output device so set to null.

 We will override the input half on the command line.

 ADEVICE null null

 CHANNEL 0

 MYCALL xxx

 First you need to specify the name of a Tier 2 server.

 The current preferred way is to use one of these

 regional rotate addresses:

-for North Americafor South America
+- for North America

 noam.aprs2.net

 soam.aprs2.net

 euro.aprs2.net

+#

+- for South America

+- for Europe and Africa

 asia.aprs2.net

-soam.aprs2.net

-- for Europe and Africa

 - for Asia

 aunz.aprs2.net

 - for Oceania

 IGSERVER noam.aprs2.net

 You also need to specify your login name and passcode.

+'''

+'''

 Contact the author if you can't figure out how to generate

 the passcode.

 IGLOGIN xxx 123456

-That's all you need for a receive only IGate which relays

-messages from the local radio channel to the global servers.
+That's all you need for a receive only IGate which relays messages from the local radio channel to the global servers. '''

-'''